What Is The Definition of Simile? (With 39+ Fun Simile Examples!)

 Similes make writing exciting and help kids describe things in creative ways.
 In this post, we’ll explain what similes are, how they’re different from metaphors, and give 20 awesome simile examples kids can use in their own stories!

-What is a simile?
+What is the definition of a simile?

-A simile is a figure of speech that compares two different things using the words “like” or “as.”
+Simile Definition: A simile is a figure of speech that compares two different things using the words “like” or “as.”

 Think of it as a fun way to describe something by saying it’s like something else.

-Simile Example:
+Easy Simile Example:

 “He was as fast as a cheetah.”